ABOUT ABEL JAMES & FAT-BURNING MAN

 After years of frustration, sickness, and increasing flab, I stopped listening to the “experts,” “gurus,” and even my doctors.
 I buried my nose in the research and experimented on myself like a lab rat until I found the truth.
 And man, it was a doozy.

 It turns out that my “healthy” low-fat, low-cholesterol diet and “effective” running program recommended by magazines, TV shows, and my doctors, were actually causing me to be fat and sick.

 Once I did the opposite of what my doctors told me, I dramatically improved my health – reversing hypertension, healing my malfunctioning thyroid, and effortlessly shedding 20 pounds in 40 days.

-Skip ahead a few years, and now as a #1 best-selling author and host of the #1 Rated Fat-Burning Man Show, I help folks to improve their relationship with food, activity, and life by circumventing marketing myths, misinformation, and corporate scheming by eating real foods and engaging in effective, science-backed training to make you lean, healthy, and energetic.
+Skip ahead a few years, and now as host of the award-winning #1 Rated Fat-Burning Man Show, I help folks to improve their relationship with food, activity, and life by circumventing marketing myths, misinformation, and corporate scheming by eating real foods and engaging in effective, science-backed training to make you lean, healthy, and energetic.

 But make no mistake: I’m no guru.
 I do not have all the answers.
 YOU are the expert on you.
 Through my podcast, books, and coaching, I am dedicated to helping others optimize their health and reach their ultimate potential by being their own guru.

 After all, experts should help you build behaviors that would eventually put them out of a job.

 But with the collective health of the country (and beyond) falling off a cliff, it is more important than ever the help reverse the obesity and health crisis.
 As such, I share the principles and system that enabled me to dramatically optimize my life with folks who want to shed unwanted fat and improve their health in a way that is completely honest, fun, and lifelong.
 If I can do it, so can you.